Sober Life in College

 - Case Western Reserve University Recovery House.
 Students at Cleveland’s Case Western Reserve University established Sober House in 2004 to help meet the needs of the increasing number of students in drug or alcohol recovery programs.
 Recovery House is an apartment complex located adjacent to campus, run by students in recovery.
 In addition to housing, the location sponsors sober events for residents.

 - University of Michigan Collegiate Recovery Program.
-The University of Michigan is often associated with championship sports team.
+The University of Michigan is often associated with their championship sports team.
 And, with that goes pre-game drinking.
 To provide a sober alternative to that lifestyle, Michigan launched its Collegiate Recovery Program (CRP) nearly a decade ago.
-This program provides a wide range of services to support students in recovery, including case management and check-ins, 12-step meetings, fun sober events and group support with other students.
+This program provides a wide range of services to support students in recovery, including case management and check-ins, 12-step meetings, group support and fun sober events with other students.

 - Cessation of Responsible Behavior.
 If your loved one starts missing work or school on a regular basis, look for other signs of addiction.
 Addicts may also suffer from the aftereffects of a drug or alcohol binge and feel ill and unable to work.